danielrubango/zuzana/source/_posts/family-tree-app-beginning.md

 I will be using [Laravel](https://www.laravel.com), which, I think, is the perfect framework for this.
 Partly because it is a PHP framework, a language I am the most comfortable with, but partly because it is so developer friendly; the Laravel ecosystem and community are just awesome.

-Today I run the `laravel new family-tree` command in my terminal, which was very exciting!
+Today I ran the `laravel new family-tree` command in my terminal, which was very exciting!
 If you are not familiar with this command, it creates a fresh Laravel installation in my chosen directory called `family-tree`.

 My local Laravel development environment is [Laravel Valet](https://laravel.com/docs/5.8/valet), which I cannot praise highly enough for its simplicity and functionality.
 It is lightweight, very fast, and once installed, it just works.